derickiscool/derickiscool/README.md

 # 🚀 Software Engineer | 📚 Educator | 🎨 Dance Enthusiast
 👋 Hi there!
-I'm [Your Name], a passionate software engineer currently pursuing my Bachelor's in Software Engineering at SIT.
+I'm Derick, a passionate software engineer currently pursuing my Bachelor's in Software Engineering at SIT.
 My journey in the tech world has been fueled by a love for coding, a knack for problem-solving, and a desire to make a positive impact.

 ### 💻 What I Do: